GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-nodejs.md

 - DD_ENV: Set environment variables for the service.
 - DD_VERSION: APP version number.
-- DD_SERVICE: Used to set the service name of the application, using the name field in package. json by default.
+- DD_SERVICE: Used to set the service name of the application, using the name field in package.
+JSON by default.
 - DD_SERVICE_MAPPING: Define service name mappings for renaming services in Tracing.
 - DD_TAGS: Add default Tags for each Span.
 - DD_TRACE_AGENT_HOSTNAME: The name of the address where Datakit listens, default localhost.